 The provider had systems to keep clinicians up to date with current evidence based practice.
-We saw evidence that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance (relevant to their service)
+We saw evidence that clinicians assessed needs and delivered care and treatment in line with current legislation, standards and guidance (relevant to their service).

 - Patients' immediate and ongoing needs were fully assessed.
-Where appropriate this included their clinical needs and their mental and physical wellbeing. - Clinicians had enough information to make or confirm a diagnosis - We saw no evidence of discrimination when making care and treatment decisions. - Staff assessed and managed patients' pain where appropriate.
+Where appropriate this included their clinical needs and their mental and physical wellbeing. - We saw no evidence of discrimination when making care and treatment decisions. - Staff assessed and managed patients' pain where appropriate.